You can create a bird sanctuary for insectivore birds that eat mosquitoes for natural pest control in the garden.

 We need the birds to do what they do best: eat insects!

 It’s the birds that keep our insect population under control.
-Now… keeping the away from the berries we don’t want to to eat… that’s a challenge for another article. 🙂 For now…
+Now… keeping them away from the berries we don’t want them to eat… that’s a challenge for another article. 🙂 For now…

 Which birds eat bugs?